simolus3/drift/docs/docs/dart_api/select.md

-This page describes how to write `SELECT` statements with drift's Dart API.
+This page describes how to write `SELECT` statements with drift's dart_api.
 To make examples easier to grasp, they're referencing two common tables forming the basis of a todo-list app: